manGitHub/TSO500Dragen_pipeline_master/README.md

   …/demux_outdir/<RUNFOLDER>
   ```

-- **If the entire run needs to be repeated, first delete/rename the work directory for the RUNFOLDER:**
+- **If Demux or the entire run needs to be repeated, delete/rename the work directory for the RUNFOLDER:**
   ```
   …/work/<RUNFOLDER>
   ```